PyThaiNLP/wisesight-sentiment/README.md

 ## Classification Benchmark

 pyThaiNLP uses this dataset as part of its [text classification benchmark](https://github.com/PyThaiNLP/classification-benchmarks).
-We use the same performance metric as [WISESIGHT Sentiment Analysis](https://www.kaggle.com/c/wisesight-sentiment/) competition which is **accuracy**.
+We use the same performance metric as [WISESIGHT Sentiment Analysis](https://www.kaggle.com/c/wisesight-sentiment/) competition, which is **accuracy**.

 **Disclaimer** Note that the labels are obtained manually and are prone to errors so if you are planning to apply the models in the benchmark for real-world applications, be sure to benchmark it with **your own dataset**.